saitaiky/notebook/docs/docs/cloud-computing/aws/security/iam.md

 There are three circumstances where policies are used for an IAM role:

 - Trust policy
   - The [trust policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#term_trust-policy) defines which principals can assume the role, and under which conditions.
 A trust policy is a specific type of [*resource-based policy*](https://docs.aws.amazon.com/codepipeline/latest/userguide/security_iam_resource-based-policy-examples.html) for IAM roles.
-The trust policy is the focus of the rest of this blog post.
 The IAM service supports **only one type of resource-based policy** called a **role trust policy**, which is attached to an IAM role.
 - Identity-based policies ([inline and managed](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html))
   - These policies define the permissions that the user of the role is able to perform (or is [denied from performing](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#AccessPolicyLanguage_Interplay)), and on which resources.
   - Inline policies are useful if you want to maintain a strict one-to-one relationship between a policy and the principal entity that it’s applied to.